-Estrogen blockers are a common medical treatment used to treat gynecomastia symptoms.
+Estrogen blockers are a common medical treatment used to get rid of gynecomastia and treat gynecomastia symptoms.
 Gynecomastia is when men who have a female appearance of the chest due to an enlargement of the breast gland behind the nipple-areola complex.
-Most gynecomastia cases need surgery, but there are certain non-surgical treatments that can be used to minimize or improve the symptoms associated with gynecomastia.
+Most gynecomastia cases need surgery, but there are certain non-surgical treatments that can be used to minimize, get rid of gynecomastia or improve the symptoms associated with gynecomastia.

 Gynecomastia is usually caused by a hormone imbalance that occurs during puberty.
 Estrogen, the predominant sex hormone in women, is formed when testosterone is converted to estrogen by an enzyme called aromatase found in the fat cells of the body.
 During puberty, testosterone levels increase dramatically and subsequently estrogen due to the high levels of testosterone that is converted by the aromatase enzyme.
 This higher level of estrogen is what causes the development of breast glands in males.
 When testosterone levels return back to normal levels following the end of puberty, estrogen levels should also return down to normal levels.
-Unfortunately, if the exposure to high estrogen levels was long enough, the formation of the breast glands becomes permanent.
+Unfortunately, if the exposure to high estrogen levels was long enough, the formation of the breast glands becomes permanent and this prompt you to get rid of gynecomastia.

-Knowing this basic physiology of how gynecomastia develops, there is a great interest in the use of medications to help block the effect of estrogen onto the breast gland.
+Knowing this basic physiology of how gynecomastia develops, there is a great interest in the use of medications to get rid of gynecomastia or help block the effect of estrogen onto the breast gland.
 Doing this may prevent its progression and to shrink the breast gland enough to a point where surgery is not necessary.

-What are some common medications used to treat gynecomastia?
+What are some common medications used to get rid of gynecomastia or treat gynecomastia?

-In general, there are two types of medications that can decrease the effect of messaging on a male.
+In general, there are two types of medications that can decrease the effect of messaging on a male if not get rid of gynecomastia.

 - One class of drugs are aromatase inhibitors.
 Aromatase inhibitors work by stopping the function of the aromatase enzyme that turns testosterone into estrogen.
 Anastrozole is the most well known aromatase inhibitor.